First Hand Experience – House Sitting Portugal

 We had spent a day with the owner getting to know the pets and the area, especially the walks.
 She had drawn us a map showing all the preferred places to walk safely with the dogs.
 We got the hang of the routes and confidence with the dogs.

-After a week or so into the sit, we were doing one of the usual walks and somehow the dog got himself into a fenced-off, uninhabited, overgrown area.
+After a week or so into the sit, we were doing one of the usual walks, and somehow, the dog got himself into a fenced-off, uninhabited, overgrown area.
 So he was running alongside us but behind a fence!
 Although we were concerned, he was having the time of his life.
 We just had to find his exit!

 This is the house-sitting experience of Karyll Browne from Its Never Too Late Lifestyle.